c3lang/c3-web/src/content/docs/Language Common/optionals-essential.md

 ### Functions conditionally run when called with Optional arguments

-When calling a function with an Optionals as arguments, the result will be the first Excuse found looking left-to-right.
-The function is only executed if all Optional arguments have a result.
+When calling a function with an Optional as an argument, the result will be the first Excuse found looking left-to-right through the function call's argument list.
+The function is only executed if all Optional arguments have normal results (i.e. don't contain `fault`s).
+This ensures orderly handling of "errors" and special cases before calls.

 ```c3
 import std::io;